 Open Classical runs the DFW Classical Music MeetUp group.
-There are about 500 people currently signed up for the group that are looking for classical music events to go to with like minded people.
+There are over 700 people currently signed up for the group that are looking for classical music events to go to with like minded people.
 It’s a great way to meet new friends or just have some people to hang out with when you go to the Dallas Symphony, opera, or Open Classical events.
 We pay a yearly fee to use the MeetUp platform, and as a community service, we allow anyone to use the group for any event they want to go to or promote.

 Want to post or host an event on DFW Classical Music Meet Up?

 That is highly encouraged!
 Here’s how...

 Any individual or organization in DFW can use the MeetUp group to help their event promotion.
 There are a few guidelines to make it successful for the MeetUp group, however.
 MeetUp is not just a concert announcement or promotion vehicle.
 When used well, it's a very effective way to get people to bond over the experience of your event and want to attend more.
 We use it this way for Open Classical, and here are the guidelines we use for the events we post, and require from other organizations and individuals posting events.

 #1.
 Join the MeetUp group, create your profile.
 To post or host an event, you must be a member.